3forges/terraform-certification-exam-book/src/content/docs/terraform-associate-cert-003/the-associate-sample-questions.md

 ---
-title: The Associate Sample Questions
+title: The Terraform Associate Sample Questions
 description: Sample Question for the Terraform Associate Certification 003 (with tests).
 ---

 ## Introduction

-In this guide, I condensed all knowledge gathered (March 2025) from the [_"The Associate Sample Questions"_](https://developer.hashicorp.com/terraform/tutorials/certification-003/associate-questions)
+In this guide, I condensed all knowledge gathered (March 2025) from the [_"The Terraform Associate Sample Questions"_](https://developer.hashicorp.com/terraform/tutorials/certification-003/associate-questions)

 In this introduction, I want to note that it is fundamental to know: